mina-taraghi/SANER2024ReplicationPackage/README.md

 # Replication Package for Submission to SANER 2024
 ---
-The directory is structured as follows:
+The directory *Replication Package* is structured as follows:
 ## Mined Data
 Contains the processed dataframes in CSV format.
 ### Discussion Forums